-Figure 6a - Program Example - Part 1
+Figure 6 - Program Example - Part 1

-Figure 6b - Program Example - Part 2 Courses
+Figure 7 - Program Example - Part 2

+Courses

-Figure 7a - Course Example - Part 1
+Figure 8 - Course Example - Part 1

-Figure 7b - Course Example - Part 2
+Figure 9 - Course Example - Part 2

+Figure 10 - Course Example - Part 3

+Common Topics

-Figure 7c - Course Example - Part 3 Common Topics - Any data entry field outlined in red is required.
-An error message will indicate the required fields when an attempt is made to submit a form with missing data. - Separate proposals are required for combined undergraduate and graduate (5000/6000) courses, because they require different workflow routes. - The email volume is high from CIM, especially for associate deans and other committee members whose curriculum purview is wide.
+- Any data entry field outlined in red is required.
+An error message will indicate the required fields when an attempt is made to submit a form with missing data. - Browser compatibility issues can come and go with Windows updates.
+At present, CIM is not supported on Internet Explorer 10 or older, or IE11 in Compatibility Mode. - The Effective Term dropdown contains Spring terms, but these are only allowed for graduate level changes.
+Undergraduate program and course changes must always be effective in a Fall term to coincide with DegreeWorks academic year definitions. - Separate proposals are required for combined undergraduate and graduate (5000/6000) courses, because they require different workflow routes. - The email volume is high from CIM, especially for associate deans and other committee members whose curriculum purview is wide.
 The email subject line indicates whether action is required or whether the notification is only informational. - Notifications for course changes can come from seemingly unrelated colleges.
 For example, if a change is proposed to COMM 1000, Public Speaking, the committees for more than 70 different programs will be notified because they reference it in their curriculum.
-Workflow Any program or course that is created or updated in CIM is subject to an approval process before becoming part of Auburn University's inventory.
-The designated faculty or staff for the department creates or updates the page and clicks the Save & Submit button to move it to the first role in the workflow process.
-Each Approver will receive an email in turn, and can click the link to take action.